GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There is an amazing commonality in the types of difficulties you run into.
-In design reviews, I really enjoy being able to provide advice, based on programs that I have done.
+> ### Telling a programmer there's already a library to do X is like telling a songwriter there's already a song about love.
 >
-> ~ *Bill Gates*
+> ~ *Pete Cordell*

 ---
 ## 🏎 Quick Facts